 This is another one of less known facts, but it is not saved to serve honey to infants, who are year old or younger.
-The bacterial spores which are in it can cause infant botulism, which I have to mention is rare, but potentially life-threatening disease.
+The bacterial spores which are in it can cause infant botulism, which I have to mention is a rare but potentially life-threatening disease.

 These spores are harmless for adults and older children, but they can cause botulism in infants.
-Most common symptoms of infant botulism are constipation, a weak cry, and generalized weakness.
+The most common symptoms of infant botulism are constipation, a weak cry, and generalized weakness.

-This mainly applies only on people with diabetes and for those who have insulin resistance, because honey has similar effects like sugar gas on blood glucose levels.
+This mainly applies only to people with diabetes and for those who have insulin resistance because honey has similar effects like sugar gas on blood glucose levels.

 Too high consumption of honey can lead to health issues and also blood sugar issuer in healthy people, but we can say this about everything, even too much water can kill you.
 But with honey, it might be quite easy to over-consume it, some most common risks are: